hugollm/rebel/README.md

 ## Install

-Rebel will be available via pip very soon.
-Just hang in there.
+Rebel is available in the Python Package Index:

+    pip install rebel

 ## Connect to Sqlite